Magicolo/orn/README.md

 <p align="center">
     <em>

 A general implementation of the sum type.
+Meant to be a generic counterpart to tuples.
     </em>
 </p>